wp-plugins/featurific-for-wordpress/readme.txt

 = Where can I find more templates? =
 [The Featurific website](http://featurific.com/ffw) ([http://featurific.com/ffw](http://featurific.com/ffw)).

+= What are the system requirements for using Featurific? = Featurific has been successfully tested with Wordpress 2.3 to 2.5.1.
+While it was developed with PHP5, we've taken measures to facilitate usage under PHP4.
+If you have or have not successfully used Featurific for Wordpress with PHP4, please email me with your comments.  (rich at [please don't spam me] byu period net)  I'm happy to make changes to the code to support legacy systems.  (to a certain degree)

 = How do I move Featurific to another location on my page? =